rand-projects/fisb-978/docs/source/document.rst

   Arguments:

    -a
-       Process ADS-B packets.
-One or both of -a and -f must be specified.
+       Process ADS-B packets only.
+If neither -a or -f are specified, both ADS-B and FIS-B are processed.
+You cannot specify both -a and -f at the same time.

    -f
-       Process FIS-B packets.
-One or both of -a and -f must be specified.
+       Process FIS-B packets only.
+If neither -a or -f are specified, both ADS-B and FIS-B are processed.
+You cannot specify both -a and -f at the same time.

    -l <float>
        Set the noise cutoff level.
 Data samples are stronger than the